canique/gateway/raspberry-pi-radio-hat/README.md

 [GW Log] RX Rdy: 579926, Sync Addr: 13292, Sync Addr Tout 566634, Fifo Level Tout 0, Payload Rdy Tout 0
 ```
 The radio hat gathers statistics about certain events.
+First an easy explanation:

+RX Ready = how often the RX LED turned on
+Sync Address = number of genuine messages
+Sync Address Timeout = number of false positives (radio thinking it's a message but it is noise)
+Fifo Level Timeout = number of cut off messages
+Payload Ready Timeout = number of incomplete message that were too long to be counted as cut off but too short to be complete

+The technical explanation:

 Rx Rdy (RX Ready): number of times that the radio has seen a signal which is above the receive RSSI threshold (-98 dBm by default).
 This is basically the number of times that the RX LED has turned on.

 Sync Addr (Synchronization Address): number of times that a certain byte sequence has been received after the RX Ready event.
 This byte sequence is telling the Radio Hat that this is most probably a Canique message.